Home

 2

-The Fremont Cottonwood is a cottonwood native to North America, growing in riparian areas near streams, rivers, and wetlands in the southwestern part of the United States, and downwards into Mexico.
-It is a large tree growing from 12-35 meters in height, with a trunk up to 1.5 meter diameter.
+The Fremont Cottonwood (Populus fremontii) grows in riparian areas near streams, rivers, and wetlands in the southwestern part of the United States and downwards into Mexico.
+This large tree can develop a trunk over 8 feet in diameter.
 The bark is smooth when young, becoming deeply fissured with whitish cracked bark on old trees.
 Flower cluster consists of a long drooping catkin, which blooms from March to April.
-The fruit is a wind dispe...
+The fruit is a wind-dispersed achene, that appears to look like patches of cotton h...

 >>